ahromis/logbook/README.md

 # logbook

 This container is meant to output Docker journald logs in `json` format so that they can be shipped to a log collector.
-This allows for `docker logs` to still work while also outputting the logs in a consumable form for most log forwarders.
+This allows for local logging to still function while also outputting the logs to a consumable format for most log forwarders.

 ## Usage